daviddelarosa210/Module-3-Challange/README.md

 # Module-3-Challange
 Project Status:
-This project is a complete assignment and shouldnt be updated on the regular.
+This project is complete and shouldnt be updated on the regular.

 Description:
 This project was to creating a password generator to give us a better understanding of JS as a whole.